Sports Journalism

 ---|---|

-Registration fee | CA$400 one-time The registration fee includes the non-refundable application fee (CA$100) and the refundable deposit fee (CA$300).
-Please REVIEW the EdviseCanada`s fee policy. |
+Registration fee | CA$400 one-time The registration fee includes the non-refundable application fee (CA$100) and the refundable deposit fee (CA$300). |

 Entry qualification | Undergraduate Diploma (or higher) To be eligible for admission, you must possess: